himanshi695/Codeforces-Solutions-1/README.md

 # Codeforces-Solutions-1
-Solution of the problens of Codeforces purely using Java.
+Solution of the problems of Codeforces purely using Java.